Rate Payers Glossary of Terms

 Returned Payment Fee

 A returned payment fee is assessed on all payments returned by the bank unpaid.
-When a payment is returned by the bank unpaid, water service may be discontinued without further notice.

 A security deposit is assessed to all new accounts.
 It may also be assessed or increased on accounts that are shut off due to non-payment.